wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 ### Customize clusters using Script action

 You can install additional components or customize cluster configuration by using scripts during provisioning.
-Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure Management Portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
-For more information, see [Customize HDInsight cluster using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1).
+Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure Classic Management Portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
+For more information, see [Customize HDInsight cluster using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/).

 ### Use Azure virtual networks